 |Haircare section: Book Preface Introduction hair strength misleading claims Shampoo delusions substandard soaps Toothpaste Liars|

 Note: This page is a chapter from my book on Haircare, 'An ABC on haircare and much more'

 The Indian Soap makers Association / some members have started selling lower quality Toilet Bars in India after 1993.
 They ‘breached the Trust’ that the Public placed on them.
 This page is based on Published Details in Business World and Business India.

 The common public has the notion that big Companies are more reliable in terms of quality of product, dependability and integrity.
-This is normally but not necessarily true.
+This is normally true but not always.

 This chapter should also be an aid to Haircare in a way.
 Not everything is known about Hair.
 That is why we have increasing hairloss and dandruff across the World.
 So know about Soap, the skin cleaner.
-That can be helpful to be judicious and analytical in hair products purchase.
+That can be helpful to be judicious and analytical in hair cleaner purchase - the shampoos-

 The biggest soap seller starts the downtrend

 Toilet bars, an inferior version of Toilet Soaps, are sold more in India after 1993

 Hindustan Unilever lowered the TFM of some high volume soaps - Business World, 1993

 Hindustan UniLever’s Brands